bradchristie/taminations-flutter/assets/c3a/triple_diamond_concept.md

 > ![alt](triple_diamond-2.png)
 >

-Triple Diamonds are analogous to Triple Boxes/Columns/Lines/Waves [C-1].
+Triple Diamonds are analogous to
+Triple Boxes / Columns / Lines / Waves [C-1].
 The named call is executed within each group of four.

 >